 Step Two: Create a plan for customer referrals

 Examine how existing customers can help you build your customer list.
 What can they do to help your existing marketing?
 Do you want them to refer one friend who would be interested in your services? or would you like them to bring a friend to an outreach event you are hosting in your business?
 Know how you want them to help you.

 Step Three: Structure the “ask” for a referral

-Formalize the referral process so that yourself and your customer realize benefits.
-Structuring the ASK might be as simple as, can you please share my posts with your community on Facebook? or here are 10 business cards, I’d appreciate it if you could pass these on to families that you meet who might need my services.
+Formalize the referral process so that you and your customer realize the benefits.
+Structuring the ASK might be as simple as, can you please share my posts with your community on Facebook?
+Here are 10 business cards, I’d appreciate it if you could pass these on to families that you meet who might need my services.

 Step Four: Offer an incentive to engage customer help

 Figure out and offer incentives that motivate customers to make referrals.
 Sometimes a simple thank-you card will suffice; other times the customer might be satisfied knowing that they connected a friend with an appropriate service.
 Or maybe the benefit is bigger: a $10 coffee card, a discount on services for every successful referral, entry into a bi-annual draw for a family getaway.
 What you offer is based on what you know your customers value most and what you can afford as a business.

 Step Five: Evaluate if the referral program is working